 - 1/4 cup butter, melted

-- 3 ounces precooked ham, cut into slices or cut into small cubes
+- 3 ounces precooked ham, cut into slices or diced small

 - 1/2 tablespoon olive oil